|Approved by:||The President|

 - Military veteran status.

 III.
-Freshmen and Sophomore Housing Requirement
+Freshmen, Sophomore, and Junior Housing Requirement

 Students subject to the on-campus residency requirement who do not qualify for one of the exceptions above may seek an exemption to the residency requirement by submitting a written request to the Office of Housing Services documenting the requested reason(s) for the exemption.
 If a student has already contracted for housing, he/she must also submit a Residence Hall Agreement Cancellation Request form along with the request for exemption.
 Students wishing to be granted an exemption to the residency requirement should submit their request no later than July 1 for the fall semester and November 15 for the spring semester.
 Students who do not meet the submission deadline will be charged for housing.